inetum-orleans/docker-devbox-ddb/README.md

 Install
 -------

 **ddb** is supported on Linux and Windows.
-MacOS support is still unsupported, but it should come soon.
+MacOS is still unsupported, but it should come soon.

 You can [download binary releases on github](https://github.com/gfi-centre-ouest/docker-devbox-ddb/releases), or install on Python > 3.5 with pip.